How to block Ads & Pop-Ups on Opera [2023 Update]

 Check for updates

-Open an application, tap on the three dots on the top right corner and choose Check updates.
+Open an application, tap the three dots in the top right corner, and choose Check updates.
 In a new menu tap on UPDATE ALL

 Enable HTTPS filtering